Glaisher's theorem: Proof

 If we expand the infinite product for $q_d(n)$:

 we see that each term in the numerator cancels with the corresponding multiple of d in the denominator.
 What remains after canceling all the numerator terms is exactly the infinite product for $p_d(n)$.

 Hence the generating functions for $p_d(n)$ and $q_d(n)$ are equal.

-Rogers-Ramanujan identities
+Rogers–Ramanujan identities

 If instead of counting the number of partitions with distinct parts we count the number of partitions with parts differing by at least 2, a further generalization is possible.
-It was first discovered by Leonard James Rogers in 1894, and then independently by Ramanujan in 1913 and Schur in 1917, in what are now known as the Rogers-Ramanujan identities.
-It states that:
+It was first discovered by Leonard James Rogers in 1894, and then independently by Srinivasa Ramanujan in 1913 and Issai Schur in 1917, in what are now known as the Rogers–Ramanujan identities.
+They state that: